Finding a Top Financial Advisor Firm in Colorado Springs, Colorado

 Rainsberger Wealth Advisors

-Rainsberger Wealth Advisors has just over $200 million in client assets under management.
-The firm has a small staff of three financial advisors, including one certified financial planner (CFP).
+Rainsberger Wealth Advisors has millions in client assets under management (AUM).
+The firm's small staff includes one certified financial planner (CFP).
 Two-thirds of the firm's client base is made up of individuals, with high-net-worth individuals, retirement plans and profit-sharing plans rounding out its typical clientele.

 As opposed to a more traditional minimum account balance requirement, Rainsberger employs a minimum annual fee of $1,000 for its individual-centric services.
 Retirement plan consulting clients will usually receive no less than a 0.40% fee.
 This firm abides by a fee-only fee schedule, meaning it earns compensation solely from the fees generated by the management of clients' assets.